 Polycystic ovary syndrome (PCOS) is caused by hormonal imbalances that curtail or prevent ovulation — the body’s process of producing and releasing eggs from the ovary.

 Essentially, people with PCOS have an inappropriate production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that results in limited egg development and an increase in testosterone and other typically male hormones (androgens).
 People with PCOS also have abnormal insulin metabolism, which worsens with anovulation (no ovulation), increases androgens, and leads to obesity.

 The hormonal imbalances experienced by people with PCOS can cause the following symptoms:

 The cause of PCOS is not completely understood.
 It is clear that there is a genetic basis to the condition, as a person is more likely to develop the condition if their immediate family member has it.
 It is also known that disrupted signaling from the brain to the ovary affects ovarian hormone production, which further exacerbates, or worsens, the condition.

 Diagnostic testing for PCOS

-Your medical history and a pelvic exam are necessary in diagnosing PCOS.
-However, other tests are needed to confirm the diagnosis.
-You may need one or more of the following tests:
+Your medical history and a pelvic exam are necessary for diagnosing PCOS.
+However, your physician may need other tests to confirm the diagnosis such as: